 The Alabama Farmers Federation and the Alabama Law Enforcement Agency (ALEA) hope to change these statistics through the Fatal Vision Program, which educates high school students on dangers of driving under the influence.

 ALEA public information officers (PIOs) will be in charge of scheduling Fatal Vision events at high schools across the state.
-The Federation donated more than $50,000 to purchase equipment for the program, including seven trailers, seven utility vehicles and 14 sets of goggles.
+The Federation donated over $50,000 to purchase equipment for the program, including seven trailers, seven utility vehicles and 14 sets of simulation goggles.